 Yet dominance and aggression are not met with too kindly by other dominant and aggressive people, and as like attracts like, those people are headed toward you.
-Our prisons, hospitals and morgues are full of the by-product of that collision.
+Our prisons, hospitals, and morgues are full of the by-product of that collision.
 In order to protect themselves from that collision, men join forces with other like-minded men, to form an uneasy bond that pacifies their fears and reinforces their bravado.
 This is called tribalism.
 After all, there is strength in numbers; just watch a wolf pack or a lion pride.
-It is all very animalistic or again, Neanderthal.
-This tribal mentality cannot be confined to the microcosm of the human interaction, but transmutes into the macrocosm of religious, ethnic, partisan and national identity, leading to cultural aggression and dominance which are not met with too kindly by other dominant and aggressive cultures as like attracts like, and the by-product is pretty fucking ugly.
+It is all very animalistic or, again, Neanderthal.
+This tribal mentality cannot be confined to the microcosm of the human interaction, but transmutes into the macrocosm of religious, ethnic, partisan, and national identity, leading to cultural aggression and dominance which are not met with too kindly by other dominant and aggressive cultures as like attracts like, and the by-product is pretty fucking ugly.

 Some recognize the stupidity of this toxic masculinity, as they pay homage and put up on the pedestal Jesus, who taught to turn the other cheek, and Mother Teresa, who was devoted to a life of compassion, and Gandhi, who faced his enemies head-on but never threw a punch, and Martin Luther King, who urged non-violent protest.
-Yet we don’t have the strength and cultural support to align our life with these examples.
-So these images sitting there up on the pedestal are getting quite dusty, as our attention stays fixated and enamored with the toxic man who dominates our media and stimulates a false feeling of safety, as aggression and dominance are antithetical to tolerance, equality and peace.
+Yet we don’t have the strength and cultural support to align our lives with these examples.
+So these images sitting there upon the pedestal are getting quite dusty, as our attention stays fixated and enamored with the toxic man who dominates our media and stimulates a false feeling of safety, as aggression and dominance are antithetical to tolerance, equality, and peace.

 Man, I miss that TV show Kung Fu and Kwai Chang Caine.

 Where is the gentle man?
-Where are his TV shows, movies and computer games?
-Where are gentleness, humility, integrity and compassion expressed in our media?
-Our boys are helpless, as their young fragile psyches are inundated with machismo and toxic masculinity.
+Where are his TV shows, movies, and computer games?
+Where are gentleness, humility, integrity, and compassion expressed in our media?
+Our boys are helpless, as their young, fragile psyches are inundated with machismo and toxic masculinity.